PCBSPartCreator/PCBS2.SocketLoader/README.md

 - Confirm `HookFilter=true` in `PCBS2.SocketLoader.ini`.
 - Check the log for the filter hook being installed.
 If it isn't, set `DebugFilter=true` temporarily and re-check the log for details, then report it.

+### No coolers are compatible with a custom socket

+**Symptoms**: A custom socket works when building, but no cooler (or CPU block) can be installed on it.

+**Solutions**:

+- Confirm `PatchCoolerCompatibility=true` in `PCBS2.SocketLoader.ini`.
+- If you upgraded from an older version, your `PCBS2.SocketLoader.ini` may predate this option and not contain the `PatchCoolerCompatibility` line.
+Delete the file and relaunch the game - the addon recreates it with the current defaults.
+Your `sockets.ini` is left untouched.
+- Check the log for the cooler patch running (it reports how many coolers / CPU blocks were updated). `CoolerPatch: skipped ...` means the core socket patch didn't complete - fix that first.

 ### "Resolve failed" / class or field not found